Star Atlas: Next Generation Gaming Metaverse

 Star Atlas Potential versus other Metaverses?

-This all comes down to the game’s tech, storyline, innovation, and functionality.
+This all comes down to the game's tech, storyline, innovation, and functionality.
 As much as people love Ethereum, we are all aware of the painful downsides and limitations it has.
-Star Atlas is built on the seriously powerful, nearly light-speed Solana network as its backbone, providing nearly server-less operation and leveraging Serum for trading and finance.
+Star Atlas is built on the powerful, nearly light-speed Solana network as its backbone, providing nearly server-less operation.
+Though one can't help but wonder, with the issues Solana has faced regarding downtime, it waits to be seen if Star Atlas may eventually migrate to many Ethereum scaling solutions now in full swing.

 One of the most exciting announcements is that this is powered by Unreal Engine 5's Nanite gaming engine, which will give Star Atlas incredible, in-world cinematic quality gameplay and graphics, something not yet seen in the crypto gaming sphere.
 In all honesty, the graphics seen so far in blockchain games, in my opinion, have been well…. 💩